Understanding your Bill with NYSEG in New York State

 - Supply charge: The market price of electricity supply used during the billing period.

 - Merchant function charge: A charge for NYSEG's cost to procure the electricity supply.
 NYSEG will not bill you this charge if you choose an alternate supplier (ESCO).
 The merchant function charge is not the same every month, therefore it is divided between the January and the February cost pro rata of the amount of days.
 This makes the assumption that every day the electricity consumption was the same.
 If not, it would have been necessary to make an extra meter reading at the start of the month of February (for the gas supply and delivery, two separate meter readings have been made, one for January and one for February).

-Compare the Electricity Supply charge together with the Merchant Function Charge with ESCO offers to find the best deal for electricity (and gas), or call us at 347-410-8789 to find the best offers available in your area.
+Compare the Electricity Supply charge together with the Merchant Function Charge with ESCO offers to find the best deal for electricity (and gas), or call us at phone currently not available to find the best offers available in your area.

 Electricity Taxes and Surcharges

 - Gas rate type: 08701H Sales: This means your electricity supply is made by NYSEG.
 If you purchase gas from an ESCO it will be noted here